Policies

 - Any minor (under the age of 21) who initiated contact with law enforcement or emergency medical services personnel for the purpose of obtaining medical assistance for a legitimate health care concern.

-- Oakland University maintains the discretion to refer the individual for appropriate conduct and educational intervention(s).
+- Oakland University maintains the discretion to refer the individual for appropriate educational intervention(s).

 Michigan law continues to prohibit a minor from purchasing, consuming, or possessing, or attempting to purchase, consume, or possess alcoholic liquor and from having any bodily alcohol content.

-Additional information can be found in the Oakland University Student Code of Conduct Medical Amnesty Provision
+Additional information can be found in the Oakland University Student Code of Conduct:

-As a condition of employment, all employees working on federal grants and contracts must abide by this statement.
-Such employees must notify their supervisor or department head of any criminal drug statute conviction occurring in the workplace no later than 5 days after the conviction.
-The supervisor or department heard must then promptly report the violation to the Director of Sponsored Research.
+As a condition of employment, all employees working under federal grants or contracts will be provided a copy of this statement and must abide by the standards of conduct set forth herein.
+Such employees must notify their supervisor or department head of any conviction for violation of a criminal drug statute occurring in the workplace no later than five (5) calendar days after the conviction.
+The supervisor or department head must then promptly report the violation to the Director of Sponsored Research.
+OU will notify the granting agency within ten (10) calendar days after receiving notice from an employee or otherwise receiving actual notice of a conviction.
+Any employee convicted of violating a criminal drug statute in the workplace will face sanctions and/or be required to satisfactorily participate in a drug abuse assistance or rehabilitation program.

 (248) 370-3465